-The Board is independent of the Secretariat and free from potential conflict of interests which could impair and materially affect the exercise of their independent judgment.
+The Board is independent of the Secretariat and free from potential conflict of interests that could impair and materially affect the exercise of their independent judgment.
 Each Board member must disclose any matter which may affect his/her independence as soon as he/she becomes aware of it.

-The roles of the President and Executive Director ("ED") are clearly defined.
-There is clear separation of roles between them which allows for better understanding and distribution of responsibilities and accountabilities; facilitates operational efficiency and expedites decision making.
+The roles of President and Executive Director ("ED") are clearly defined.
+There is a clear separation of roles between them, allowing for better understanding and distribution of responsibilities and accountabilities, facilitating operational efficiency, and expediting decision-making.

-The ED is primarily responsible for managing the day-to-day operations and is charged with implementing operational decisions in line with the strategic and long-term initiatives of The Institute.
+The ED is primarily responsible for managing the day-to-day operations and is charged with implementing operational decisions within limit of authority of The Institute and in line with the strategic and long-term initiatives of The Institute.
 Although the ED attends Board and various Committee meetings, she is not a Board member and is not entitled to vote.

-The ED has also take up the responsibility as the Compliance Officer whose duties are as follows:
+The ED took up the responsibility as the Compliance Officer, whose duties are as follows:

-- To implement The Institute's Anti-Bribery and Corruption Framework; - To provide advice and guidance to The Institute's Secretariat and business associates in relation to The Institute's Anti-Bribery and Corruption Framework and relevant policies and procedures; - To ensure the establishment and performance of an internal control system which provides reasonable assurance that The Institute's corruption risks are managed; - To report to the Board any significant corruption risks; and - · To establish effective anti-bribery and corruption controls and reporting their performance to the Board.
+- To implement The Institute's Anti-Bribery and Corruption Framework; - To provide advice and guidance to The Institute's Secretariat and business associates in relation to The Institute's Anti-Bribery and Corruption Framework and relevant policies and procedures; - To ensure the establishment and performance of an internal control system that provides reasonable assurance that The Institute's corruption risks are managed; - To report to the Board any significant corruption risks; and - To establish effective anti-bribery and corruption controls and report their performance to the Board.

-The Board has established an accountability matrix for the roles of the Board, President and ED to promote good governance and instil a proper check and balance in deriving decisions at the strategic and operational level.
+The Board has established an accountability matrix for the roles of the Board, President, and ED to promote good governance and instil a proper check and balance in deriving decisions at the strategic and operational level.